galaxyproject/galaxy-hub/content/cloud/index.md

 ## Dedicated Galaxy instances, including use with protected datasets
-[AnVIL](https://anvilproject.org/) is a cloud-based platform where anyone can get access to Galaxy as well direct access to a plethora of datasets.
+[AnVIL](https://anvilproject.org/) is a cloud-based platform where anyone can get access to Galaxy as well as direct access to a plethora of datasets.
 Currently, there is about 4PB of human data available in AnVIL that are linked directly into Galaxy.
-The AnVIL platform carries the [US FedRamp certification](https://www.fedramp.gov/), which means protected and private datasets can uploaded and analyzed on this resource.
+The AnVIL platform carries the [US FedRamp certification](https://www.fedramp.gov/), which means protected and private datasets can be uploaded and analyzed on this resource.

 **[> LEARN MORE](https://anvilproject.org/learn/interactive-analysis/getting-started-with-galaxy)**

 ## Infrastructure for training events
-If you are an instructor or a trainer delivering workshops and would like a an experience that offers responsive job execution directly on usegalaxy.org or usegalaxy.eu servers, there is Training Infrastructure as a Service, or TIaaS.
+If you are an instructor or a trainer delivering workshops and would like an experience that offers responsive job execution directly on usegalaxy.org or usegalaxy.eu servers, there is Training Infrastructure as a Service, or TIaaS.
 With TIaaS trainers can register that they wish to have a training event,